Child Protection & Family Support

-We believe that being with family is best for children and youth to receive the love and care they need to grow into healthy adults, which is why, as at March 31st, 2018:
+We believe that being with family is best for children and youth to receive the love and care they need to grow into healthy adults, which is why, as of March 31st, 2018:

-We provide services and support to 98.9% of the children and youth we work with when they are staying safely at home with their family.
+98.9% of the children and youth we work with are staying safely at home with their family while we provide services and support.

 When children and youth are not able to safely live with their own families, we will arrange for them to be cared for by relatives, friends, another family and/or foster parents.
 We continue to work closely with the parents with the goal of the children safely returning home.
 Below, Jake tells his story of working with FCSGW.

 Where ongoing support is needed, many services are provided to help the children and youth remain in their family homes.
 Together with the family, using an approach call Signs of Safety, we will develop goals and connect with other professionals and community members involved in the family’s life.
 For more information on the Signs of Safety approach, click here.

 The Clinical Support Team provides in-home support to families working with Family & Children’s Services.
 Clinical support workers help parents:

 - find new ways to manage their child’s behaviour